-If a duct is installed to KP the end of the duct will be on the seabed after the completion of the pull in of the OECs (options 2, 4 and 5 for the shore landing).
+If a duct is installed to KP 1.0, the end of the duct will be on the seabed after the completion of the pull in of the OECs (options 2, 4 and for the shore landing).
 The section of the duct extruding from the seabed will be either protected with concrete mattresses or rock bags (Figure 19), buried after the installation of the cable using the trenching tool or lowered using Mass Flow Excavation.
+If additional protection is required at the duct end, AOWFL will provide details to and discuss with the MCA.